Looking for a House

 The Home Buying Process

 I encourage buyers to interview one or more local mortgage lenders before they even decide on a buyer's agent to work with, to figure out their price range and financing options.
-Ithaca is fortunate in having several strong, sensible local banks who helped us avert the mortgage shutdown a few years ago.
+Ithaca is fortunate in having several strong, sensible local banks who helped us avert the mortgage shutdown a decade ago.
 Call me for a list.

 First-time buyers on limited budgets should look into the programs offered by Ithaca Neighborhood Housing Services (https://ithacanhs.org).
 This wonderful organization has helped hundreds of area residents achieve the dream of home ownership, and I am proud to have worked with them on many occasions.

 At my first meeting with buyers I like to develop a list of "wants and needs"--features they would like to have in a property, and features they absolutely must have.
 Using these criteria, I search for properties that best suit the buyer's wants and needs.
 Then we look at houses.
 Usually buyers need to see at least five to ten houses before they develop a feel for the market and find the right home.

 When buyers have identified the house they want to buy, I use my access to Multiple Listing Service data and my knowledge of recent sales to prepare a comparative analysis, looking at similar properties that have recently sold and closed.
 Together with the buyers, I draw up a purchase offer (with attorney approval clause) and strive to negotiate the best possible price and terms for my clients.

-My job continues throughout the period--usually about sixty days--between signing the contract and closing.
+My job continues throughout the period--usually about seventy-five days--between signing the contract and closing.
 I help the buyer arrange for inspections and tests, monitor deadlines, and generally try to keep things on schedule.

 New York real estate transactions can seem cumbersome to some buyers from other parts of the country.
 Although this is a caveat emptor state there are many mechanisms in place to protect buyers, including agency and property disclosure laws.